fechan/JackJack/README.md

 ## Features
 ### Set a waypoint at a location
-You can either:
-* Open the map to show JackJack and type a location (like "orgrimmar") into the search box
+Open the map to show JackJack and type a location (like "orgrimmar") into the search box
-* Type `/jackjack orgrimmar` or `/jj orgrimmar` into the chat

 Then select one of the locations to add it as a TomTom waypoint.